 Rough camping (no facilities), luxury camping (private ablutions) and a range of old-fashioned cottages are ideal places to stay as you soak in the Karoo atmosphere.

-Read more about things to do in the Tankwa Karoo
+Read more about the Tankwa Karoo

 You may also enjoy